 Whether it’s via iCloud or iTunes (Finder with MacOS Catalina) it’s important for iPhone users to keep a backup of their data.
 In case if they lose or break their iPhones, they can have a copy of their personal information.

-An iPhone backup password, sometimes referred as iTunes encrypted backup is password that an iPhone user set to his or her backups in Finder or iTunes that prevents unauthorized access to its contents.
+An iPhone backup password, sometimes referred to as iTunes encrypted backup is a password that an iPhone user set to his or her backups in Finder or iTunes that prevent unauthorized access to its contents.

 This will encode and lock the data.
 The only person that can read the contents of your backup is who has the encryption password.

 The password lives securely on your computer and creates an encrypted backup each time you back up your iPhone.

 So, make sure to keep your password safe and not share it with anybody.
 If you have problems with keeping your password safe, you need to start using a password manager.

 You don’t need to enter the password every time you sync or back up your iPhone, but you must enter the password to access the backup data or restore an earlier backup.